Grinsfelder argues engineers should actively oppose weapons development.

 From a funding perspective, the United States spends more than any other country on its military and weapons development.
 This year alone, nearly $600 billion dollars were allocated to national security.
 The money goes towards military equipment, research and development and various other aspects of defense.

 As a nation, we are the number one spender in the world on the military.
 That might make you think that we’re facing a significant threat that could decimate our entire country, but this couldn’t be farther from the truth.
 We haven’t been attacked on our own home ground since the 9/11 bombing, now almost 17 years ago.
-As a response to that attack, we entered Afghanistan and Iraq, and now we have troops stationed throughout Syria and Palestine as well.
+As a response to that attack, we entered Afghanistan and Iraq, and now we have troops stationed throughout Syria as well.
 We have abstract threats from Russia and North Korea, often with wars being waged over Twitter, but according to an article by the New York Times, those threats seem to have a “remarkably low” threat of being carried out.

 Large world powers have been describing things as “acts of war” since the beginning of the century, but rarely does it lead to a bloody fight with a victor and a loser.
 Instead, conflicts over resources and political philosophies have become more commonplace.
 Our military has become a tool for strong man global politics that pushes the same “might is right” mentality of the cavemen.